 The holidays are a time for families to come together and share the joys of life, but for families faced with making a decision about hospice care, the holiday season could also bring extra stress.
-The desire to put off a decision about entering hospice until after the holidays is a natural one, but starting hospice care during the holidays could actually reduce stress and let the whole family focus on love and togetherness instead.
+The desire to put off a decision about entering hospice until after the holidays is a natural one, but starting hospice care during the holidays could actually provide extra support, reduce stress and let the whole family focus on love and togetherness instead.

 Holiday Hospice Care at Home